 Around the State: Our Recent Work

 With your help, we support farms that grow local food, forests, clean air and water, places to hike and ski.
-Learn about our successes from July to December 2020.
+Learn about our successes from December 2020 to May 2021.

-- protected nearly 1,400 acres of farmland & supported 8 farm transitions
+- supported 8 farm ownership transitions

 A shout out to all the community members, landowners, and partners who work with us to conserve Vermont’s landscape!
 We could not do this without you.